What Is Porphyria?

 The symptoms of acute porphyria can develop quickly and last for days or weeks.
-A salt imbalance sometimes accompanies an episode of this type of porphyria.
-The imbalance can contribute to some of these symptoms:
+You might have an imbalance of salt in your body along with this type of porphyria.

 - Chest pain